-Elderflower tonic water has become pretty standard fare for a mixer but you can always use an Elderflower Pressé if you’ve ran out.
+Elderflower gins are blossoming and elderflower tonic water has become pretty standard fare for a mixer, but you can always use an Elderflower Pressé if you’ve ran out.

-There’s even adding it to a Raspberry gin liqueur with a little Chambord for delicious Raspberry gin cocktail.
+Gin Mixers don’t get much more elegant than this.
+You could even try adding it to a Raspberry gin liqueur with a little Chambord for delicious Raspberry gin cocktail.

 Gin and Lime